dickmao/debbugs-summarize/README.in.rst

    _is_ relevant without having the other 90%?
 If so, please describe that way, and we will see if we can follow it.

 Install
 =======
 ::

-   git clone https://github.com/dickmao/debbugs-summarize.git
-   make -C debbugs-summarize install
+   Add your Google gemini-api password to ~/.authinfo.
+Then, git clone https://github.com/dickmao/debbugs-summarize.git make -C debbugs-summarize install